cy2301/string-calculator/README.md

 # string-calculator
-A simple calculator written in C++ that takes in a mathematical expression, where the numbers can exceed C++ integer overflow, and correctly return the result.
+A simple calculator written in C++ that takes in a mathematical expression, where the numbers can exceed C++ integer overflow, and correctly returns the result in accordance to PEMDAS.
 Note that this only works with whole numbers.

 # Operations
 Supported operations currently are: